Shape matters: Body dynamics underlies efficient jumping

 We take as the initial condition that the indentation force is precisely that required to make the center touch the substrate, i.e.~$Z(X,T=0)=Z_0(X)$ where $Z_0(X)$ is the solution to the linearized equilibrium problem

-with analogous boundary conditions at $X=0,1$ and fixed height at $X=1/2$, $Z_0(X=1/2)=0$.
-(The combination of these conditions yield a unique solution to eq.~(\ref{eq:statics}) in the form of a fourth order polynomial that is given in the supplementary information.)
+with analogous boundary conditions at $X=0,1$ and $Z_0(X=1/2)=0$.
+(The combination of these conditions yields a unique solution to \eqref{eq:statics} \cite{Note1}.)
 The value of $F_0$ in \eqref{eqn:ForceBC} is determined from the resulting discontinuity in the shear force.
 Finally, the shell is assumed to start from rest, so that~$\partial Z/\partial T(X,T=0)=0$.